samthebest/dump/BasicSecurity.md

 ### 1.1 Master Passwords

-This section will cover passwords for your Operating System (logging into your computer) and your email (we assume gmail, as this is probably the most secure for it's usability).
+This section will cover passwords for your Operating System (logging into your computer) and your email (we assume gmail).
+It is advised that these passwords _are the same_ but different to your *secondary passwords* (see section 1.2).

 ### 1.1.1 Invention